 Citizenship Ceremonies generally takes approximately 1 hour.

-All Candidates must arrive 30 minutes before the Ceremony so they can register and obtain their pledge, name tag and fill our Electoral forms.
+All Candidates must arrive 30 minutes before the Ceremony so they can register, fill out Electoral forms and be seated.

 Light refreshments are provided for all candidates and their guests in Council’s function room after each Ceremony.